fauzxan/dns-chord/README.md

 1. Install Go.
 If you haven't already, you may install it from [here](https://go.dev/doc/install).

 2. Clone the repository
-    - Open a terminal and clone the repository using the following command
     ```bash
     git clone https://github.com/fauzxan/dns-chord.git
     ```